dwyl/elixir-auth-facebook/README.md

 ```

 A long-term "access_token" is delivered.
-The app can interact with the Facebook ecosystem on behalf of the user with the token.
+The app can interact with the Facebook ecosystem on behalf of the user with this token.
 These tokens should be saved in the database and appended to a session.
 If you intend to do so, have a look at the data deletion policy at the end.

 > If you simply need to authenticate a user, this token is useless and everything is fine.

 ### Create a `state` token

-This is a secret token you need to generate as a "anti-CSRF" protection.
+Last step!
+You need to generate an "anti-CSRF" protection token.

-Type `mix gen.secret 32` In your terminal to generate a token.
+Type `mix gen.secret 32` in your terminal to generate one.

 Append it to the `FACEBOOK_STATE` key in your `.env` file

 ```env